Exact solution approaches for the discrete $\alpha$-neighbor $p$-center problem: Polyhedral study

-Thus, not only for the \PCP, but also for the \APCP the iterative improvement of the lower bound leads to an ultimate lower bound $LB_\alpha^{\#}$.
-Finally, we point out that both $LB_\alpha^{\#}$ and ${LB_\alpha^{\#}}'$ can be computed efficiently. \begin{theorem} $LB_\alpha^{\#}$ and ${LB_\alpha^{\#}}'$ can be computed in polynomial time. \end{theorem} \begin{proof} A trivial lower bound $LB$ on the optimal objective function value of the \APCP is given by $d_1$, the smallest element of $D$.
+\elli{Next}, we point out that both $LB_\alpha^{\#}$ and ${LB_\alpha^{\#}}'$ can be computed efficiently. \begin{theorem} $LB_\alpha^{\#}$ and ${LB_\alpha^{\#}}'$ can be computed in polynomial time. \end{theorem} \begin{proof} A trivial lower bound $LB$ on the optimal objective function value of the \APCP is given by $d_1$, the smallest element of $D$.
 For any given lower bound $LB$, the computation of $\mathcal{L}_\alpha(LB)$ requires to solve a linear program with a polynomial number of variables and constraints, and thus can be done in polynomial time.
 Furthermore, there are only a polynomial number of potential values for $LB_\alpha^{\#}$, as clearly $LB_\alpha^{\#} \in D$ holds, because only for values in $D$ the included variables in the sum in the left hand-side of~\eqref{eq:afsc1aD} and~\eqref{eq:afsc1bD} change.
 Thus, whenever we have obtained some new lower bound $LB_\alpha^{\#}$, we we know that also $\min_{d_k \in D}\{d_k \geq LB_\alpha^{\#}\}$ is a lower bound.
 Therefore, it is possible to compute $LB_\alpha^{\#}$ in polynomial time.

 By same arguments also ${LB_\alpha^{\#}}' \in D$ and ${LB_\alpha^{\#}}'$ can be computed in polynomial time. \end{proof}